-As the New Year begins, millions of people create the goal, “I want to lose X pounds this year”.
+As the New Year begins, millions of people create the goal, “I want to lose all the weight this year”.
 In my opinion, weight loss goals are surprisingly ineffective for sustaining exercise motivation over the long run.

 Instead consider performance goals, which may help you stay more motivated to exercise not just this year, but for the rest of your life.
 Getting leaner and stronger is a byproduct of achieving these performance goals.